 The economic consequences of these regional trends are disturbing enough, not to mention the loss of overall benefits that a culture of volunteerism brings toward a kinder and more just community.

-We are directly addressing this volunteerism gap through our registry platform and we are partnering with local nonprofits and nonprofit supporters to explore the potential reasons for this gap within our regional ecosystem.
-We are committed to understanding what these numbers mean and how they affect our local organizations, communities and neighbors.
+We are directly addressing this volunteerism gap through our efforts at Inspiring Service, and we are partnering with local nonprofits and nonprofit supporters to explore the potential reasons for this gap within our regional ecosystem.

 *Source: City Rankings by Volunteer Rate. (n.d.).
 Retrieved June 28, 2017, from https://www.nationalservice.gov/vcla/city-rankings-volunteer-rate